 "What did I struggle with, and what would lessen that struggle?"

 "What was missing?"

 "When might I use this technique or tool or concept in the future?"

 As your learners find answers to these questions, they start to see the application of the tool or the technique or the content back on the job.
 By practicing and reflecting on content, you increase the chances that learners will be successful back on the job when recalling what they’ve learned or when things go wrong.

 Here is a list of common, yet powerful, debriefing techniques that you can use in your virtual classroom.
 Try them all.
 Some are meant to debrief simple activities; some are more complex.

-Some debrief (using any technique) is necessary for learning to stick.
+Some debrief (using any technique above) is necessary for learning to stick.
 If you start running short on time, skip some content, but don't skip the debrief.
-It’s better to internalize a small of amount of information than to gloss over a longer lecture.
+It’s better to internalize a small amount of information than to gloss over a longer lecture.